cyberark/ansible-isp-collection/docs/cyberark_user.md

 ```
 options:
+    api_base_url:
+        description:
+            - A string containing the base URL of the server hosting
+              CyberArk's Privileged Cloud ISP SDK.
+        type: str
+        required: true
     username:
         description:
-            - The name of the user who will be queried (for details), added, updated or deleted.
+            - The name of the user who will be queried (for details), added,
+              updated or deleted.
         type: str
         required: true
     state:
         description:
-            - Specifies the state needed for the user present for create user, absent for delete user.
+            - Specifies the state needed for the user present for create user,
+              absent for delete user.
         type: str
         choices: [ absent, present ]
         default: present
+    logging_level:
+        description:
+            - Parameter used to define the level of troubleshooting output to
+              the C(logging_file) value.
+        required: false
+        choices: [NOTSET, DEBUG, INFO]
+        type: str
+    logging_file:
+        description:
+            - Setting the log file name and location for troubleshooting logs.
+        required: false
+        default: /tmp/ansible_cyberark.log
+        type: str
     cyberark_session:
         description:
-            - Dictionary set by a CyberArk authentication containing the different values to perform actions on a logged-on CyberArk session,
+            - Dictionary set by a CyberArk authentication containing the
+              different values to perform actions on a logged-on CyberArk
-              please see M(cyberark_authentication) module for an example of cyberark_session.
+              session, please see M(cyberark.isp.cyberark_authentication) module for an
+              example of cyberark_session.
         type: dict
         required: true
     initial_password: